Ajaykumar-Chavan/HR-Management/README.md

 # HR-Management
-This is a sql project to help HR management
+Here I have created databases and tables like Job, Employee, Dependent, Department, Region, Country, Places.
+This dataset is designed to help companies make better decisions.